 Limitations of Using ChatGPT for Generating SAT Question Banks

 While there are some limitations to using ChatGPT for generating SAT question banks, the benefits of using this technology can outweigh the challenges.
-With careful evaluation and refinement, ChatGPT-generated questions can be an effective tool for SAT test preparation, saving time and resources while providing tailored and diverse practice questions.
+With careful evaluation and refinement, ChatGPT-generated questions can be an effective tool for generating SAT test example questions and SAT preparation, saving time and resources while providing tailored and diverse practice questions.

 1. Possible errors or inaccuracies